Love scuba diving? Want to share it with others on a whole new level? Take the PADI Divemaster course and do what you love as a career or side gig.

 As a PADI Divemaster, you’ll lead others as you supervise scuba diving activities and assist with diver training.
 Whether working at a faraway destination or close to home, the adventure of a lifetime awaits you.

 PADI Divemasters are respected dive professionals who are aligned with the largest and most respected dive organization in the world- PADI.

 What will you learn?

 The PADI Divemaster course teaches you to be a leader and take charge of dive activities.
-Through knowledge development sessions, water skills exercises and workshops, and hands-on practical assessment, you develop the skills to organize and direct a variety of scuba diving activities.
+Through mentor lead knowledge development sessions, water skills exercises, workshops, and hands-on practical assessment, you develop the skills to organize and direct a variety of scuba diving activities.
 Topics and practical workshops include:

 - The role and characteristics of the PADI Divemaster

 - Supervising dive activities and assisting with student divers

 - Organizing a search and recovery project and a deep dive

 - Conducting a scuba review and skin diver course

 - Assisting with Discover Scuba Diving and leading Discover Local Diving programs